autonity/partner-registry/README.md

 url: 'https://www.autonity.org' # must be a valid https url
 ```

-The `thumbnail.png` must be no more than 196x160px
+The `thumbnail.png` must be no more than 196x160px.
+This is used when viewing your project in the grid list.
-The `banner.png` must be no more than 274x105px
+The `banner.png` must be no more than 274x105px.
+This is used when your product is featured and is in the carousel list.

 #### Tags should be added in order of relevance!
 The most relevant tag should be the first.